Career Development Process

 Interests – Understanding your interests can help you match yourself with different careers.
 Everyone has a different way to describe themselves and what they like to do.
 These surveys let you rate activities you enjoy, your personal qualities, and school subjects you like.
 Take a few minutes to complete one or more of these assessments to help you find out what your interests are and how they relate to the world of work.

 Skills – Your skills describe what you like to do and what you are good at.
 You develop skills by training and experience that improve your ability to do tasks.
 Being able to identify and describe your skills allows you to answer key questions at job interviews such as, “What can you do for my organization?”
 And, “What problems can you solve?”
 In the workplace, there are two kinds of skills: technical skills, and soft skills.
 Both types are essential for success.
 Take a few minutes to complete this assessment to help you identify your skills and find the kinds of work they relate to.

-Phase 2 – Explore Your Options
+Stage 2 – Explore Your Options

 Career Options – Whether you’re exploring majors or searching for information about your chosen field, this website will help you connect majors to careers.
 Learn about typical career areas and types of employers that hire people with each major, as well as strategies to make you a more marketable candidate.
 Continue your research through the websites provided.

 Occupational Research – The Occupational Outlook Handbook (OOH) provides information on what workers do; the work environment; education, training, and other qualifications; pay; the job outlook; information on state and area data; similar occupations; and sources of additional information, for 329 occupational profiles covering about 83 percent of the jobs in the economy.

 Industry Research – Discover which industries are in demand, have the largest employment, are experiencing declining employment, pay the most, and more.
 Sharpen your job search or career planning by learning where industry growth and decline are occurring.